AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingLabellessLeftTooEarlyDetectionModel.md

 * Store initial player data as a vector of numbers.

-* Store the initial time that the player joined.

 Below, we will show you how to create this:

 ```lua